 Park Size: Disney World

 Disney World is made up of four different theme parks: Magic Kingdom, Animal Kingdom, Epcot, and Hollywood Studios.
 In addition to these parks, there are also some water parks and other outside shopping areas too.
 Disneyland is made up of California Adventure and the main park.
 Due to the size, this means that there are going to be a lot fewer attractions in Disneyland.
 If you are short on time, then you may want to consider visiting Disneyland as you can visit all the attractions in just a few days.
+You can get a Disney Magic Band to link to your tickets here.

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Thank you for being part of Hubbard Family Travels